safeyz93/meme-design/README.md

 # template meme no lisence

-You can use my template for your project, dont forget dm me for permission.
+You can use my template for your project, I use tailwindcss for framework.
+Don't forget to DM me for permission.

 Optional you can tip me ❤️ SOL on